Alaska Airlines: New competition, new technologies (1990s)

+To save money, the airline canceled two proposed maintenance facilities and deferred a large aircraft purchase worth US$2 billion.
+Deferred maintenance from this period of cost-cutting would ultimately cause the crash of Flight 261 in 2000, but at the time, this increased the usability of their fleet, and as a result, revenue.
+The deferred maintenance also cut labor costs, saving the airline money but increasing tensions between the airline and labor unions.
+The cost reductions produced quick results.
+In 1993, their losses decreased to US$45 million and they made a US$40 million profit the next year.
+Eight percent of these revenues were generated by record-setting cargo operations.

 Alaska had more competition in 1993 when low-cost airline Southwest Airlines entered the Pacific Northwest by purchasing Morris Air.
-Nevertheless, Alaska Airlines was able to keep its costs down, but it maintained its high level of customer service.
-The airline also promoted itself as "the last great airline" and with the motto "For the same price, you just get more", yet analysts felt that Alaska Air needed deeper cost cuts.
+Alaska Airlines was able to keep its costs down, but it maintained its high level of customer service.
+The airline promoted itself as "the last great airline" and with the motto "For the same price, you just get more".
+Analysts felt that Alaska Air needed deeper cost cuts.
 At the same time, the company had many strikes by the flight attendants' union.
+Ultimately, Vecci was dismissed in 1995 and replaced with John Kelly, the former Horizon Air CEO.
+The airline soon expanded West Coast routes to take advantage of an "open skies" agreement between the US and Canada.

-Alaska continued to take delivery of new MD-83s during the 1990s, both to meet the demands of a growing route system, and to replace its aging and fuel inefficient 727 fleet.
+Alaska continued to take delivery of new MD-83s during the 1990s, both to meet the demands of a growing route system and to replace its aging and fuel inefficient 727 fleets.
 Their last 727 was retired in March 1994.
 The airline's MD-80 fleet peaked at 44 aircraft in 1996.